Leaders across organisations have realised that they need to adapt and embrace the changes occurring because of this.

 There are still plenty of leaders out there who believe that information is power.
 Millennials seek information and context.
 Not communicating with them erodes their trust and makes them more likely to look elsewhere for transparency.

 Involve them in discussions about their future in the organisation.
-If they are able to openly discuss their desired career path and feel you are working to enable that they are much more likely to stay.
+If they are able to openly discuss their desired career path and feel you are working to enable this they are more likely to stay.

 Be clear on expectations and be prepared to offer help.
 Share with millennials what outcome you are looking for and ask them how they believe they can achieve that.
 Then ask what help you can offer and what they need from you to be successful.

 The Millennial generation is defined by heavy debt and uncertainty.
-Never has a generation entered the workforce with such debt already incurred from university education, only to find out that the average house costs nearly 10x the average family salary where they will be, on average, 36 before they can afford their first home.
+Never has a generation entered the workforce with such debt already incurred from university education.
+This was only to find out that the average house costs nearly 10x the average family salary where they will be, on average, 36 before they can afford their first home.

-They also endured the Global Financial Crisis and many will have experienced the stress of parents being made redundant and things being tight at home.
+They also endured the GFC and many will have experienced the stress of parents being made redundant and things being tight at home.
 This adds to stress levels about performance but also steels them to be more determined to succeed.

 Use strengths focused micro-coaching and mentoring (not the same as constructive feedback).
 According to Gallup workgroups that receive strengths-based development see 14% to 29% increase in profit.